Qiaolan/supercomputer/introduction.md

 #PBS -l walltime=08:00:00, this defines the maximum running time you can use in cluster

-#PBS -l nodes=1:ppn=16,mem=64GB, we will use 16 processors and each processor has 4GB memory.
+#PBS -l nodes=1:ppn=16,mem=64GB, we will use 1 node (think it as one computer) with 16 processors (usually your own Mac or PC has only 4 to 8 cores) and each processor has 4GB memory.

 #PBS -N Example_job, the name of your job